When faced with the bewildering array of heartworm and flea treatments, dog owners have two choices:

 Sentinel Spectrum is a once-a-month flavoured tablet that prevents heartworm, fleas and intestinal worms in dogs.
 It is the most complete single product for these three groups of parasites.
 That’s why it’s deservedly popular.
 I like it too.

 Once you understand it you might, like me, think there are better solutions.
 It’s a case of ‘jack of all trades, master of none’.
-I’m going to talk through each of the parasites in turn, plus a few extra it doesn’t cover.
+Let’s look at each of the things it does, and a few extra it doesn’t.

 Sentinel’s Flea Control

 Sentinel contains lufenuron, an insect growth regulator.
 It kills fleas in the egg by blocking their growth.
 That’s great for safety.
 Being the only non-insecticidal product for dogs is certainly an excellent drawcard.

 However, not killing fleas isn’t always compatible with an active lifestyle.
 Your dog will undoubtedly pick up ‘travellers’ on the street, at the park, and even in your yard from stray cats.
 These fleas will live long, happy lives.
 So if you’re into flea welfare, Sentinel is the best.
 Personally, that’s not a group I’ll be joining anytime soon.